WakeskaterX/PowerSpike/readme.md

 # PowerSpike - League of Legends Champion Kill Times

 PowerSpike shows data on the aggregate times champions got kills throughout a match.
-By looking at this data across many champions we can see when champions hit their power spikes.
+By looking at this data across many champions we can see when champions hit their powerspikes relative to other champions in LoL and relative to patch sets and items.

+Here we can see ranked and normal statistics for before and after the item update to see if that changed the overall game of when champions were getting certain kills.

+For this test we're just looking at kill data before and after, ignoring whether or not they bought the changed items.

 #### Prerequisites: